-Emer said “This work is really important when you consider that up to 20 per cent of patients can be unresponsive to conventional treatments, so if we could understand what genes are involved, it would give us the knowledge to perhaps provide more targeted treatments in the future.”
+“This work is really important when you consider that up to 20 per cent of patients can be unresponsive to conventional treatments, so if we could understand what genes are involved, it would give us the knowledge to perhaps provide more targeted treatments in the future.”
+Dr Emer O'Connor

 This study will develop a resource for both scientists and clinicians that will stimulate and underpin ongoing research in this field.